chizzletaz/BakeAndBinge/Testing.md

 5. Confirm that a warning message appears.
 6. Only fill in the password.
 7. Confirm that a warning message appears.
-8. Fill in a wrong usermame and password.
+8. Fill in a wrong username and password.
 9. Confirm that the message 'Incorrect username and/or password, try again.' appears.
 10. Fill in your username and password.
-11. Confirm you are redirected to your profile page and the message 'welcome, your username' appears.
+11. Confirm you are redirected to your profile page and the message 'welcome, *your username*' appears.

 Result:
 The user can log in to the website by filling in the login form correctly.